MicrosoftDocs/powerapps-docs/shared/transparency-notes-includes/copilot-data-security-privacy.md

 Copilot has real-time access to both your content and context in the Microsoft 365 Graph and Dataverse.
 This implies that Copilot:

-1. Generates answers anchored in your business content, such as your documents, emails, calendar, chats, meetings, contacts and other business data.
+1. Generates answers anchored in your business content, such as your documents, emails, calendar, chats, meetings, contacts, and other business data.

 1. Combines them with your working context.
 For example, the meeting you’re in now, the email exchanges you’ve had on a topic, the chat conversations you had last week.

-1. Delivers accurate, relevant, contextual responses based on above.
+1. Delivers accurate, relevant, and contextual responses based on the above.

 > [!IMPORTANT]
 >